sahusridhar23/my-GSoC-Journey/Week_04/HousePricePredictor/README.md

 # House Price Predictor using Machine Learning
 A regression model trained on the Kaggle Ames Housing dataset to predict house prices based on various features like location, size, condition, etc.
 ---

-# Model Evaluation
+## Model Performance

 | Metric | Score       |
 | ------ | ----------- |